top of page

 Estimating Your Professional Post Construction Cleaning Investment

-So, you've wrapped up a construction or renovation project.
-That's fantastic!
-But before you can truly enjoy the new space, there's the inevitable dust, debris, and general mess to deal with.
 Figuring out the cost for professional post-construction cleaning is a common question.
 It's not a one-size-fits-all price tag, but understanding the factors involved can help you budget effectively.

-Average Cost Per Square Foot for Post Construction Cleaning
+Pricing Structures for Post Construction Cleaning

 It's important to remember that hourly rates often include the cost of supplies, equipment, and the professionals' time.
 Always clarify what's included in the hourly rate before agreeing to a service.